Chime Routing Number

 Enid, OK 73701

-Chime partners with two banks, The Bancorp Bank and Stride Bank, to support your account and create an improved member experience.
+Chime partners with two banks, The Bancorp Bank, N.A. and Stride Bank, to support your account and create an improved member experience.
 Your Chime account is specifically tied to one of these banks.
 There is no difference in features, benefits, or member experience between the two banks.
-You must use the routing number displayed in your app; doing so will ensure your funds are correctly directed to your Chime Spending Account.
+You must use the routing number displayed in your app; doing so will ensure your funds are correctly directed to your Chime Checking Account.

 Chime is a technology company that is in the business of providing access to banking services.
-While Chime provides the digital experience to access your funds, your bank account is backed by one of two partner banks, The Bancorp Bank and Stride Bank, N.A..
-Your Chime Spending Account is insured up to the standard maximum deposit insurance amount of $250,000 through our partners, The Bancorp Bank or Stride Bank, N.A., Members FDIC.
+While Chime provides the digital experience to access your funds, your bank account is backed by one of two partner banks, The Bancorp Bank, N.A. and Stride Bank, N.A..
+Your Chime Checking Account is insured up to the standard maximum deposit insurance amount of $250,000 through our partners, The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.